Skip to main content

 Leadership at the College of Sciences has a high bar.
 We ask college leaders to embody accountabilities over and above those expected of the broader community so you can support the development of a positive and effective organizational culture and can have a powerful impact on science and the communities we serve.

-Here, leadership is about leading to our values: curiosity, collaboration, innovation, integrity and justice.
+Here, leadership is about leading to our values: curiosity, collaboration, innovation, integrity and respect.
 By leading to these values, you will help forge a positive working environment.
-Our leaders will find ways to engage with, recognize and invest in the full diversity of the people in the college community and contribute to thoughtful decisions that will lead us toward the achievement of our stated cultural and strategic goals.
+Our leaders will find ways to engage with, recognize and invest in the people in the college community and contribute to thoughtful decisions that will lead us toward the achievement of our stated cultural and strategic goals.

 Below are specific behaviors our leaders are expected to uphold.

 • Lead with our values in your work with the college community.
-They are: curiosity, collaboration, innovation, integrity, and justice.
+They are: curiosity, collaboration, innovation, integrity and respect.

 • Lead the tough conversations.
 Be proactive with problem solving.
 Take swift and effective steps to address interpersonal, cultural and strategic challenges in your area of work and within the college more broadly.